GilaCMS/docs/source/schemas.md

 - **id** (string)

-The field index that is the primary key on database table.
+(Optional) The field name that is the primary key on database table.
 Default value is *id*.

 - **permissions** (assoc array)

-Associative array of user permissions required to run the actions.
+(Optional) Associative array of user permissions required to run the actions.
 Example:
 ```
 'permissions'=>[
         'create'=>['admin','content-contributor'],